 This is the perfect time to introduce quiet time.
-Rather than reworking the routine, you can begin to gently introduce the idea of quiet time.
-But, how can we gently encourage quiet time?
+Rather than reworking the routine, you can begin to gently introduce the idea of spending their nap time doing a quiet activity.
+But, how can we gently encourage this new part of their schedule?

-Think of this as the quiet time shuffle.
+Think of this as similar to doing The Shuffle.
 You can continue to check in at regular intervals, gradually moving your position from going into his room, to just popping your head around the corner, to peeking in from the hall.

 Model Independent Play

 Independent play is important for your child’s development, and it’s central to effective quiet time.
 If you find that your little one is struggling to stay engaged for more than a few minutes without your help, you may want to help them exercise their imagination by practicing the activities that you have available for quiet time.
 Build a bridge with blocks, have her read you a story, or put on a puppet show, then slowly bow out of the activity, and allow your child to play independently.
 This will help set the stage for quiet time, and spark her imagination.